 [My note: this dualistic language is a bit unfortunate, but at a certain stage of the process it feels accurate and is a useful way to think about it.
 However, as we saw in the Consciousness Egg post, the higher Self isn’t separate from any other part of the psyche – worth remembering as we continue…]

 “Then, besides repelling one by one the attacks that come from the unconscious, we can apply a more fundamental and decisive method: we can tackle the deep-seated causes of these attacks and cut away the roots of the difficulty.
 This procedure may be divided into two phases:

 “Psychoanalysis has demonstrated that the power of these images and complexes lies chiefly in the fact that we are unconscious of them, that we do not recognise them as such.
 When they are unmasked, understood, and resolved into their elements, they often cease to obsess us; in any case we are then much better able to defend ourselves against them.
-In order to dissolve them we should use the methods of objectification, of critical analysis and of discrimination.
+In order to dissolve them we should use the methods of:

 “That is to say, we must employ cold, impersonal observation as if they were mere natural phenomena, occurring outside ourselves.
 We should create a ‘psychological distance’ between ourselves and them, keeping these images or complexes at arm’s length, so to speak, and then quietly consider their origin, their nature and – their stupidity!
 This does not mean the suppression or repression of the energies inherent in those manifestations but their control and redirection into constructive channels.